Kenshi2358/misc/rust/readme.md

 The Cargo.lock file records the exact version of dependencies used in your project.
 The target folder is the output location for compiled artifacts (binaries and libraries) produced by cargo.
-Always ignore the target folder when working with a version control like Git.
+Always ignore the target folder when working with a version control software like Git.

-The datatype: %str is a string literal.
+The datatype: &str is a string literal.
 Used when the value of a string is known at compile time.

 The ! in println! denotes that this function is a macro.